GFSSCompSci/Learning-Python-2024-2025/README.md

 # Learning-Python-2024-2025

-Each week, we will attach the
+Each Weak, the following will be realeased
+- Solutions From Previous Week
-- Slideshow
+- Current Week's Lesson
-- Problem Set
+- Current Week's Problem Set
-- Leaderboard

-Once the solutions are taken up in the next meeting, they will also be attached here